DNA Testing Companies:

 Testing kits are now offered in 29 countries.
 Does not accept DNA transfers.
-Over five million customers have been tested as of September 2017.1 Testing is done via a saliva sample.
+Over six million customers have been tested as of December 2017.1 Testing is done via a saliva sample.

-Excerpt from an article (link to article): Geneticists test about 700,000 single nucleotide polymorphisms (SNPs), or locations, on the genome to estimate ethnicity, said Crista Cowan, a corporate genealogist at Ancestry.com.
+Geneticists test about 700,000 single nucleotide polymorphisms (SNPs), or locations, on the genome to estimate ethnicity, said Crista Cowan, a corporate genealogist at Ancestry.com.
 To gauge accuracy, every one of the snips must meet a 98 percent quality measurement; otherwise, the sample must be resubmitted.
-DNA samples are then profiled against a "reference panel" of people from 26 regions encompassing nearly the entire world, she said.
+DNA samples are then profiled against a "reference panel" of people from 26 regions encompassing nearly the entire world, she said.2

 Your DNA results are compared against 31 distinct populations worldwide.
 Neanderthal DNA can be identified.
-More than one million customers have been tested.
-Testing is done via a saliva sample.
+More than two million customers have been tested as of April 2017.3 Testing is done via a saliva sample.

 atDNA test results are generally returned in 4 - 6 weeks.